nuxt/framework/docs/content/3.api/3.utils/set-response-status.md

+---
+description: setResponseStatus sets the statusCode (and optionally the statusMessage) of the response.
+---
 # `setResponseStatus`

 Nuxt provides composables and utilities for first-class server-side-rendering support.

-You can use `setResponseStatus` to set the statusCode (and optionally the statusMessage) of the response.
+`setResponseStatus` sets the statusCode (and optionally the statusMessage) of the response.

 `setResponseStatus` can only be called within component setup functions, plugins, and route middleware.